ashwu11/slap-jack-mania/README.md

 This project is of interest to me because Slap Jack is one of my favorite card games.
 In fact, my friends and I have developed new rules a long time ago for a harder version because the normal Slap Jack was too easy.
 I call this Mania mode, and I am familiar with the rules as I have played many times.
+If I am able to implement the normal mode as desired, I would attempt to add a Mania mode as well.
 I have always wanted to code some sort of interactive game, and this project is the perfect opportunity to do so.
 I believe this will be a fun project to work on.

 ## Rules

-- Objective is to get rid of cards.
+- **Objective:** to get rid of your cards.
 - Last player to slap must collect all cards from current round.
 - Players who slap incorrectly must collect all cards from current round.
+- There is no penalty if all players do not slap the pile.
 - In a clockwise order, players count up (from one to king) every time a card is flipped.
 The count starts over when a round ends.